February 14, 2025

 There is greater diversity in the supplier geography leaderboard:

-Switzerland is the leader in Mineralization, albeit with much lower volumes than the other categories.
+- Switzerland is the leader in Mineralization, albeit with much lower volumes than the other categories.

-Durable CDR in 2024 was predominantly a story of North American companies purchasing from European suppliers, followed by North American suppliers.
+Overall, durable CDR in 2024 was predominantly a story of North American companies purchasing from European suppliers, followed by North American suppliers.
 The North America purchase from Europe accounted for 62% of all volume in 2024, with North America purchasing from North America coming in next at 25%.

 CDR Investment Landscape

-There was $836M invested into Durable CDR companies in 2024, a decline of 30% from 2023’s $1.2B and 9% from 2022’s $917M.
-There were 47 fundings announced in 2024 (including 5 with undisclosed dollar amounts), compared with 35 in 2023 and 16 in 2022.
+$836M was invested into durable CDR companies in 2024, a decline of 30% from 2023’s $1.2B and 9% from 2022’s $917M.
+There were 47 funding rounds announced in 2024 (including 5 with undisclosed dollar amounts), up 34% from 35 in 2023 and almost triple the 16 in 2022.

 For more information about Durable CDR Financing, be on the lookout for CDR.fyi’s upcoming Investment Landscape Report.